 Things work a little different for eCommerce websites.
 You need to be more specific, clearer and need deeper insights that tell you how exactly the customers behave with your website and the business.

 One of the best ways for feedback collection on eCommerce sites is integrating a feedback widget with defined sets of easily answerable questions.
 Keep in your senses that the questions must not seem like work.
 They must go along with the regular flow and should not cause any obstruction to the regular browsing behavior.

-Here is a good example from Feedier Widget that integrates with all kinds of sites and you can customize the questions to fit your requirements.
+Here is a good example of a Feedier Widget that integrates with all kinds of sites and you can customize the questions to fit your requirements.
 You can design a complete flow with questions and the ability to rate on each of the aspects you wish your customers should tell you.

 One other way is tracking the heat maps of your eCommerce site.
 You can integrate a heat-map tool that will track the browsing behavior of your visitors and give a graphical representation of the most attractive and the least performing assets of your site.